 Answer 80% of calls that are made to the helpline during opening hours.

 Between 1 April 2016 and 31 March 2017, we answered 54% of the total calls made to the helpline during opening hours.
 We increased the size of the team in October 2016 to meet the demand and prepare for our extended opening hours which went live on 1 July 2017.

 We answered 12% more calls in the second half of the year with our new Helpline Information Officers in post.
 We want to answer as many calls as possible, so we will continue to work on increasing our answer rate.

 Achieve no less than 95% satisfaction rate from people who have used our service.

-- 96% said they could contact our service at a convenient time
+- 95% of respondents said they could contact the service at a convenient time

-- 91% said we showed an understanding of their situation
+- 80% of respondents said that we showed an understanding of their situation.

 To check the quality and consistency of our service, and for learning and development purposes, occasionally our staff and volunteers will listen in to calls and read written enquiries.
 We also sometimes record calls for this purpose.

 Please feel free to tell us not to if you are not comfortable with this.
 All staff and volunteers are bound by our strict confidentiality policy.
 For further information see our terms and conditions.